ubports/autopilot/docs/faq/troubleshooting.rst

             self._get_activity_indicator().running.wait_for_destroyed()

 #.
-Trying to use select_many like a list
+Trying to use select_many like a list.
+Select_many is unordered, it will not return the same object every time.
         * problem::

             def get_first_photo(self):